D Company (2013 film): Oru Bolivian Diary 1995

 Oru Bolivian Diary 1995, set in a tribal habitat deep down the jungle, is about a North Indian Maoist leader Chaukidar (Samuthirakani) who comes to Wayanad to spread his doctrines among the local tribes.
 They assassinate policemen, and a tribal youth Chinnan (Asif Ali) tries to protect Chaukidar from police.
 Though Chinnan is apprehended, interrogated and eliminated, Chaukidar remains at bay, continuing to spread his influence.
 It is shown that Chaukidar is inspired by the book The Bolivian Diary of Ernesto Che Guevara written by Che Guevara.
 These events are narrated by police inspector Narain, to reporter Indumathi (Ananya) 15 years after the incident.
 It is finally revealed that Indumathi is also a supporter of Maoism, inspired by the same book which influenced Chaukidar.

 Gangs of Vadakkumnathan

 Gangs of Vadakkumnathan is a gangster film tells about black money and gang wars of Thrissur town.
-A murder of a tycoon happens in Bangalore and 7.50 billion are lost, and Inspector Akbar (Anoop Menon) arrives at Thrissur, at the behest of the tycoon's son for investigating the murder case, with a promise of a share in the recovered money.
+A murder of an industrialist named Ajay Mallya (character based on Vijay Mallya) happens in Bangalore and 7.50 billion are lost.
+Corrupted police officer Akbar (Anoop Menon) arrives at Thrissur, at the behest of the Mallya's son Sudheer Mallya (character based on Siddharth Mallya) for investigating the murder case, with a promise of a share in the recovered money.
 Akbar's team suspect the deadly Gangs of Vadakkumnathan and a jeweller to be involved.
 Akbar finds the money and eliminates the gangs and the jeweller tactfully, and returns with only part of the money, the rest of which his team keeps.
-It is finally revealed that unbeknownst to anyone, Akbar was the one who murdered the tycoon and planned the entire setup.
+Finally, it is secretly revealed that Akbar was the one who murdered Mallya and planned the entire setup, which is only now known by Akbar and his one accomplice.